robmasocco/AOS-TAG/ideas.md

 - Maybe we must embed in the general structure an array of structures that represent each level, with members that do what follows.
 - Levels must be RCU, one linked list or something per level, all pointed by a fixed-size list in the control structure for that instance.
-Maybe not lists, but something lock/wait-free nonetheless.
+Maybe not lists, but something lock/wait-free nonetheless, like (1, N) registers with appropriate synchronization.
 - There must be a wait queue for each level.

 # DATA STRUCTURES AND TYPES